PUBLICATION & ACKNOWLEDGMENTS

 “Get Whatever You Want” was published by A Sharp Piece of Awesome (May 2012).

 “The Lady Chablis” was published by The Nervous Breakdown.

 “Memorial Day” is featured in the One Pause Poetry Archive, which also includes Bryan reading Ellen Bass’s “Ode to The God of Atheists” and Maya Angelou’s “Life Doesn’t Frighten Me.”

-“Instructions on How to Approach the Bereaved,” “Recalling a Last Conversation Between Father and Son,” “Introducing a Grandson to His Grandfather,” “Spared,” and “The Day Cemeteries Change,” all from Less Fortunate Pirates: Poems from the First Year Without My Father, have been accepted by Contemporary American Voices for publication in June of 2012.
+“Instructions on How to Approach the Bereaved,” “Recalling a Last Conversation Between Father and Son,” “Introducing a Grandson to His Grandfather,” “Spared,” and “The Day Cemeteries Change,” all from Less Fortunate Pirates: Poems from the First Year Without My Father, were published by Contemporary American Voices (June 2012).